2015–16 Northwestern State Lady Demons basketball team

 The 2015–16 Northwestern State Lady Demons basketball team represented Northwestern State University during the 2015–16 NCAA Division I women's basketball season.
-The Demons, led by fourth year co-head coaches Brooke Stoehr and Scott Stoehr, played their home games at Prather Coliseum and were members of the Southland Conference.
+The Demons, led by fourth-year co-head coaches Brooke Stoehr and Scott Stoehr, played their home games at Prather Coliseum and were members of the Southland Conference.
 They finished the season 19–12, 13–5 in Southland play to finish in third place.
 They lost in the semifinals of the Southland women's tournament to Sam Houston State.
-They were invited to the Women's Basketball Invitational where they lost in the first round to Louisiana–Lafayette.
+They were invited to the Women's Basketball Invitational, where they lost in the first round to Louisiana–Lafayette.

-On April 18, it was announced that the husband-wife coach, Brooke Stoehr & Scott Stoehr has resigned their positions and excepted the coaching job at Louisiana Tech.
-They finished at Northwestern State with a 4-year record of 71–58.
+On April 18, it was announced that the husband-wife coaching team Brooke Stoehr & Scott Stoehr had resigned their positions and accepted coaching jobs at Louisiana Tech.
+They finished at Northwestern State with a four-year record of 71–58.

 Media

-Select Lady Demon basketball games can be listened to with a Northwestern feed at Demons Showcase.
-Many opponents have an audio stream available to listen to the games live that aren't done on Demons Showcase.
-NSU TV will also broadcast most of the Lady Demons wins tape delayed.
+Select Lady Demon basketball games were available via a Northwestern feed at Demons Showcase.
+Many opponents had a live audio stream available to listen to the games that were not aired on Demons Showcase.
+NSU TV also broadcast most of the Lady Demons wins, tape-delayed.